CMPS-1600-amaus/class-notes-spr23/section-02/01-Java/05-data-structures.md

 ## Implementation

 We can use a Linked List.
 Inserting and Removing from the beginning or end of a linked list is $O(1)$

+# Queue

+A queue if First-In First-Out.
+The first element inserted will be the first element removed.

+Operations:

+- add/offer/enqueue : add an element to the queue
+- remove/poll/dequeue: returns and removes the next element from the queue
+- peek: return the next element on the queue

+Again, implement using a LinkedList

+# Heaps

+A Min-Heap is a Binary Trees where the element in every node is smaller than all of its children.

+We also can create a max heap.

+This means that the smallest element in the Heap is always at the root.

+Heaps are used to implement priority queues.

+The "poll" operation returns and removes the smallest element, the root element.